nbariletto/cbi_partitions_repo/README.md

 Computes the conformal $p$-value for one or more partitions.

 Given a partition $\theta$, its KDE score is first computed.
 The returned value $p(\theta)$ is then obtained as the fraction of calibration partitions whose KDE score is less than or equal to that of $\theta$, with a finite-sample correction.
-This quantity can be interpreted as a conformal $p$-value under the assumption that the calibration samples and the tested partition are jointly iid from the posterior distribution.
+This quantity can be interpreted as a conformal $p$-value under the null hypothesis that the calibration samples and the tested partition are jointly iid from the posterior distribution.
 Moreover, the set of partitions $\theta$ with $p(\theta)\geq \alpha$ is a set with posterior coverage at least $1-\alpha$ [4].

 The method also supports batch evaluation: if multiple partitions are provided, $p$-values are computed independently for each of them in a vectorized and parallelized manner.